 Many men say their biggest concern is that they want to look healthier and more virile, but not – heaven forbid – more feminine.
 This desire fits perfectly with Dr. Raval’s philosophy – less is more.
 He believes that the key to achieving the most natural looking results for every patient is to do just enough, but not too much, using techniques that will also produce the longest-lasting results possible.

 Non-Surgical Facelift Alternatives

 We’ve mentioned that there are times when Dr. Raval may recommend a treatment other than surgery, especially to address early signs of aging.
 These options are not really “facelifts,” of course, but they can produce impressive results.
 Dr. Raval sometimes incorporates these techniques into surgical procedures, too, to provide a finishing touch that gives the most natural looking results.

 This is a clever name for the use of dermal fillers to erase finer lines and wrinkles or emerging folds, or to replace volume lost over time that starts to cause visible hollows or sagging.
 Fillers have become vastly popular, because treatments are quick, cause little or no discomfort, and require no downtime.

 Whether you’re in your 30s or your 50s, a liquid facelift might be the ideal option.
 Dr. Raval may also recommend Botox injections as a companion treatment, to help prevent development of future wrinkles.
 Remember that dermal fillers and Botox are both temporary solutions, because the material is eventually absorbed by the body.
 With refresher treatments, though, you can maintain your smoother look as you age.

-Don’t let the name put you off, there are no vampires or bats involved here, just a sample of your own blood.
-We also call this procedure the PRP facelift, because it is uses platelet-rich plasma (PRP) or its derivative platelet-rich fibrin matrix (PRFM) as the main ingredient.
+This type of facelift includes a sample of your own blood.
 This is a simple two-step process, another office procedure that takes little time and requires little or no downtime.